End-to-End Conformal Calibration for Optimization Under Uncertainty: Problem Statement and Background

+Closest to our work is an ``end-to-end'' formulation of the CRO problem posed by \citet{chenreddy_end--end_2024}, which aims to learn conditional uncertainty sets $\Omega(x)$ using a weighted combination of the downstream task loss along with a ``conditional coverage loss'' to promote calibrated uncertainty.
+However, they focus solely on ellipsoidal uncertainty sets, and their conditional coverage loss does not provably ensure coverage for their learned uncertainty sets.
+In our experiments, we do not compare against \citet{chenreddy_end--end_2024} because we only consider other methods with a provable coverage guarantee.\footnote{As of the time of writing, the approach of \citet{chenreddy_end--end_2024} also suffers from substantial inconsistencies between \href{https://github.com/Achenred/End-to-end-CRO/}{their code implementation} and the equations from their paper.
+In particular, the conditional coverage loss proposed in their paper is not implementable, as it will (almost surely) yield zero gradients.}

+A concurrent related work by \citet{wang_learning_2024} approaches the problem of learning \emph{unconditional} uncertainty sets for robust optimization, while achieving robust constraint satisfaction guarantees.
+While their method also uses an end-to-end task loss, we find their use of the same uncertainty set $\Omega$ for every problem instance (i.e., $\Omega$ is independent of $x$) to be highly restrictive.
+For example, in the context of our battery control problem, this restriction would disallow the use of weather forecasts and historical price data to estimate uncertainty in future energy prices.\footnote{After the present paper's submission, the authors of \citet{wang_learning_2024} updated their preprint and expanded their formulation to accommodate conditional uncertainty sets.} They also use restrictive uncertainty set parametrizations such as box, ellipsoidal, and polyhedral uncertainty.
+Moreover, their guarantee on constraint satisfaction requires an assumption on the convergence of their algorithm to an approximate stationary point; however, this convergence is only guaranteed asymptotically, and not in finitely many samples.

+An alternative line of research designs post-hoc conformal prediction sets aimed at minimizing decision costs in robust classification problems \citep{kiyani_decision_2025,cortes-gomez_utility-directed_2024}.
+However, to date, it is unclear how to adapt these methods, which produce discrete uncertainty sets, for regression settings.

-In contrast, our work avoids these limitations to obtain a more optimal and flexible methodology: we incorporate differentiable conformal calibration layers into our training procedure along with a standard split conformal post-hoc calibration step during inference, which provide provable guarantees on coverage while ensuring that uncertainty is learned end-to-end in a manner that is both calibrated and specifically focused on minimizing the task loss.
-Furthermore, we propose to use \emph{partially input-convex neural networks} (PICNNs) \citep{amos_input_2017}, which provide a general, expressive, and nonparametric representation of conditional convex uncertainty regions that can vary with $x$ and be used efficiently in robust optimization.
+In contrast, our work overcomes these limitations: we incorporate differentiable conformal calibration \textit{during training} to ensure that uncertainty is learned end-to-end in a manner that is both calibrated and minimizes task loss.
+We apply split conformal post-hoc calibration during inference for provable guarantees on coverage.
+Furthermore, we use partially input-convex neural networks \citep{amos_input_2017} to directly parameterize the nonconformity score function in conformal prediction, enabling a general and expressive representation of arbitrary conditional convex uncertainty regions that can vary with $x$ and be used efficiently in robust optimization.

 Beyond the above closely related work, this paper builds upon and contributes to several different areas in machine learning and robust optimization; see \Cref{sec:appendix_related_work} for a comprehensive discussion.